eduardoleolim/electron-esbuild/README.md

 ## ⚙️ Configuration

 You can configure the build with a json or yaml file in the root of your project.
-The default name is `electron-esbuild.config.json` or `electron-esbuild.config.yaml`.
+It looking for a config file named `electron-esbuild.config.json` or `electron-esbuild.config.yaml`.

 Electron-esbuild will look for the config file in the following order: